 Your insurance company may be able to offer you some of the following discounts to lower your premiums:

-If someone borrowed your car and they are not listed as an occasional driver, your insurance company will still cover the damages.
-The driver will be required to meet the following qualifications:
+If someone borrowed your car and they are not listed as an occasional driver, your insurance company will still cover the damages if the driver meets the following qualifications:

 However, you should still exercise care when choosing who to lend your vehicle to.
 In Ontario, police can impound your vehicle if you are driving too fast.
 This means your car would be towed and put in an impound lot.
 If your friend refuses to reimburse you for these costs, you’ll be on the hook if you want your car back.

-If you need to add someone to your policy, remove someone, or if you have further questions, don’t hesitate to contact us.
-BrokerLink brokers are always standing by to answer any insurance related questions you may have.
+If you need to add or remove someone on your policy, or if you have further questions, contact us.
+BrokerLink brokers are happy to answer any insurance related questions you may have.